vinnydiehl/1337-translator/README.md

 Only one of the following input options can be selected at once.
 If no input option is selected, you will be prompted to enter the input by keyboard.

+    -i INPUT
+    --input INPUT

+Enter the string to be used directly into the command line (replace INPUT).

     -c
     --clipboard